uratmangun/1inch-boilerplate-2/DEPLOYMENT_SECRETS.md

 ## Environment Variables for Production

-After deploying, you'll need to set the Deno Deploy URL in your Cloudflare Pages environment variables:
+After deploying, the GitHub Action will automatically set the following environment variables in Cloudflare Pages:

+- `VITE_DENO_API_URL` = `https://your-deno-project.deno.dev` (automatically set from Deno deployment)
+- `VITE_PRIVY_APP_ID` = Your Privy App ID (from GitHub secret)

+If you need to manually set these:

 1. Go to your Cloudflare Pages project dashboard
 2. Navigate to **Settings** → **Environment variables**
-3. Add: `VITE_DENO_API_URL` = `https://your-deno-project.deno.dev`
+3. Add the environment variables as needed

 ## Testing the Deployment